General Terms and Conditions for Consumer Services

 - 4.1 Applicable Regulatory Framework: The terms and conditions of Ooredoo’s applicable licenses and annexures, relevant legislation and international treaties, and any regulations, decisions, orders, rules, instructions or notices issued by the Communications Regulatory Authority (hereinafter the “CRA”).

 - 4.2 Application Form: The form, in paper or electronic format that you complete and sign to order, activate or use the Service.

 - 4.3 Day: 24 hour period.

-- 4.4 Products and Services: Any product or service provided to Ooredoo customers either directly through Ooredoo Sales channels or through any of Ooredoo’s Authorised Dealers.
-Please visit www.ooredoo.qa for the full list of available consumer services.
+- 4.4 Products and Services: Any product or service provided to Ooredoo customers either directly through Ooredoo Sales channels or through any of Ooredoo’s Authorized Dealers.
+Please visit www.ooredoo.qa for our full list of available consumer services.

 - 4.7 Service Tariff: Ooredoo’s ofﬁcial list of prices and accompanying terms and conditions that govern a particular Service.

 - 4.8 Telecommunications Law: Decree Law No. (34) of 2006 on the promulgation of the Telecommunications Law as amended by Decree Law No. (17) of 2017.

 5. BILLING AND CHARGES:

 - 5.1 You agree to pay Ooredoo for the provision of the Service, whether you or someone else uses the Service, in accordance with the applicable Service Tariff.